AXE: Grey-Box Exploitability Confirmation for Localized Vulnerability Reports: Introduction

+To bridge this gap, we investigate grey-box exploitability confirmation for localized suspected vulnerability reports.
+AXE is not intended to replace vulnerability detectors or evaluate the accuracy of upstream reporting sources.
+Instead, it acts as a conservative vulnerability confirmation tool.
+Given a suspected weakness category, a suspected source-code location, and access to the affected source code, our goal is to produce executable evidence that the reported issue is exploitable.
+A confirmed exploit provides actionable evidence for prioritization and remediation.
+Failure to confirm exploitation, however, means the report should remain subject to manual reviews.

-We present AXE, a multi-agent framework for automated exploitability assessment of Web application vulnerabilities.
-AXE treats the process as an iterative search over application endpoints, guided by feedback from both source code inspection and interactions with a running target via HTTP requests and responses.
-To support this process, AXE separates planning, source inspection, and execution into distinct roles.
-This separation allows hypotheses about exploitability to be proposed, tested, and refined over multiple attempts.
-When AXE performs a successful exploit, this process produces a concrete Proof-of-Concept (PoC).
-Exploit success is confirmed using automated evaluation tests that are specific to the attack type (e.g., SQL injection or privilege escalation).
+We present AXE, a Web exploitability confirmation framework that connects lightweight report context to concrete exploits through iterative planning, source inspection, and dynamic execution feedback.
+AXE confirms exploitability by iteratively mapping the reported code location to reachable Web entry points, constructing attacker-controlled inputs, executing them against a running target, and refining later attempts from the observed responses.
+Internally, AXE uses role-specialized agents for planning, code exploration, execution, and PoC generation.
+This decomposition is a mechanism for structuring the validation workflow, allowing exploitability hypotheses to be proposed, tested, and refined over multiple attempts.
+When AXE performs a successful exploit, success is confirmed by automated evaluation tests specific to the attack type, and AXE produces a PoC artifact.

+\textbf{Contributions.} Our contributions are: \begin{itemize}[leftmargin=*] \item We formulate localized exploitability confirmation as a conservative validation problem for suspected Web vulnerability reports.
+The setting is report-source agnostic and uses lightweight context that is often available from detection tools, disclosures, advisories, or human reports.

-\textbf{Contributions.} This paper makes the following contributions: \begin{itemize}[leftmargin=*] \item We present AXE, a multi-agent framework that automatically explores and tests exploitation possibilities in Web applications.
-AXE leverages a feedback loop between static source analysis and dynamic execution to determine exploitability and produce concrete PoC evidence.
+\item We present AXE, a Web exploitability confirmation framework that uses iterative planning, source inspection, dynamic execution, and oracle-checked validation to determine exploitability and produce concrete PoC evidence.

-\item We extend the CVE-Bench benchmark~\cite{zhu2025cve} by augmenting its targets with collected source code and exploit-relevant metadata, thereby creating a standardized evaluation harness for grey-box assessment. \item We conduct a systematic evaluation study that measures exploitation effectiveness of AXE, characterizes common failure patterns in our grey-box agentic exploitation (e.g., misinterpreted vulnerability semantics), and analyzes the clarity and reproducibility of the generated PoC artifacts. \item We showcase AXE’s generalizability beyond CVE-Bench through a detailed case study on a recent real-world CVE that lacked any public exploit or proof-of-concept. \end{itemize}
+\item We extend CVE-Bench~\cite{zhu2025cve} with collected source code and exploit-relevant localization metadata, creating a grey-box evaluation harness for studying localized vulnerability confirmation.

+\item We evaluate AXE on real-world Web vulnerabilities, showing that localized grey-box report context improves exploitation success over black-box baselines, and that role specialization improves success under the same information boundary.

+\item We characterize recurring failure patterns in grey-box agentic exploitation and analyze the reproducibility of generated PoC artifacts.